18F/domain-scan/README.md

 Scanners are registered by creating a single Python file in the `scanners/` directory, where the file is given the name of the scanner (plus the `.py` extension).

+(Scanners that use Chrome are slightly different, require both a Python and JavaScript file, and their differences are [documented below](#developing-chrome-scanners).)

 Each scanner should define a few top-level functions and one variable that will be referenced at different points.

 For an example of how a scanner works, start with [`scanners/noop.py`](scanners/noop.py).
 The `noop` scanner is a test scanner that does nothing (no-op), but it implements and documents a scanner's basic Python contract.